zwenergy/game.video/README.md

 | P1 | 10 pin IDC connector header|[LCSC](https://www.lcsc.com/product-detail/C5665.html)|

 ## Installation
-Disassemble the Tiger game.com to the point where you can remove the motherboard from the shell and access the back of the motherboard.

-_**INSERT FURTHER INSTALL STEPS HERE**_

 **WARNING & BEWARE:**
 The game.com is a marvellous piece of engineering, so there's a ton of different screws at all kinds of weird places.
 Make sure to remember which screw goes where.